 Why you should listen

-Roger Stein is the chief analytics officer at State Street Global Exchange, a senior lecturer in finance at MIT's Sloan School of Management and a research affiliate at the MIT Laboratory for Financial Engineering.
+Roger Stein is a senior lecturer in finance at MIT's Sloan School of Management and a research affiliate at the MIT Laboratory for Financial Engineering.
+He is also the former chief analytics officer at State Street Global Exchange.
 He has been working in risk modeling and financial prediction for almost 25 years; his products and services are used widely in industry and have become benchmarks in banking and finance.
 With MIT colleagues, he is currently collaborating on a new model that uses modern risk management methods and financial engineering techniques to change the way new drug research is funded.

 What others say

 “Although the odds of any single medical innovation succeeding are low, the chance that one of them will is high.
 Scale and diversity should minimize risks.” — The Economist